ocallarob/seneca-backend-task/README.md

 # Seneca-backend-task

+To start this locally use `npm start`

+To run the test the Specs run `npm t`

-This task is being run using Elastic Beanstalk.
+This task is being run using Elastic Beanstalk (email me for my environment URL).
 To run it you'll need an environment set up on AWS (see docs) and ebcli (`brew install awsebcli`) and set up with `eb init`

-To run the app on EB first create the instance with `eb create` following the prompts Then `eb deploy` to zip the repo from its most recent commit and send to EB Run `eb open` to go to the app url when ready
+To run the app on EB first create the instance with `eb create` following the prompts Then `eb deploy` to zip the repo from its most recent commit and send to EB Run `eb open` to go to the app URL when ready

 ## My Assumptions: